Pertussis vaccine in pregnancy – what expectant mothers need to know

 Can I have the pertussis and flu vaccines at the same time?

 Yes.
 You can get the pertussis vaccine and flu vaccine at the same time during your pregnancy.
 You can also get them at different visits.
-To be optimally protected from flu, you should get the flu vaccine when it is available between March and July regardless of what trimester of pregnancy you are in.
+To be optimally protected from flu, you should get the flu vaccine when it is available from late autumn regardless of what trimester of pregnancy you are in.
 However, you should wait to get the pertussis vaccine until you are in the third trimester.

 Can I get whooping cough from the pertussis vaccine?